ezweave/pretty-functional/chapters/two/two.md

 ).subscribe(console.info)
  ```

 The only _other_ difference here, in the our _more idiomatic_ solution is the use of [`scan`](https://www.learnrxjs.io/operators/transformation/scan.html).
-All `scan` is doing, is basically a `reduce` type operation _over time_ when all of the values have been emitted.
+All `scan` is doing, is basically a `reduce` type operation _over time_.
 It's just a way of returning the whole array as:

 ```bash
 ["1", "2", "Fizz", "4", "Buzz", "Fizz", "7", "8", "Fizz", "Buzz", "11", "Fizz", "13", "14", "FizzBuzz"]
 ```
 Instead of logging each value in place.
 In practice, you may find that you _do_ want to use `scan`.
 A rather subtle distinction between `scan` and [`reduce`](https://www.learnrxjs.io/operators/transformation/reduce.html)(yes, there is an `rxjs` specific `reduce` operator) is that `reduce` operates only on a _complete_ emission.
 E.g. the stream will generate no new values.  `scan`, on the other hand works with each new emission.
 If you look at the solution, you can see the array grow with each call to `scan`.
 Now, we really could just use `reduce` here, but I wanted to expose you to `scan` as you may find it is more appropriate in cases where you might be collecting an indeterminate amount of data.
 We will talk more about this in the next section.
+But `reduce` would work here, as well, since we _know_ that the stream will eventually complete.

 I hope that the notion of what a `stream` is and the _push_ behavior of an `Observable` is a bit more clear after you've explored this exercise.